jamestalmage/stream-to-observable/readme.md

  - [`rxjs` observables](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) - Observables Implementation
  - [`zen-observables`](https://github.com/zenparsing/zen-observable) - Observables Implementation

-## Transform Streams:
+## Transform Streams

 `data` events on the stream will be emitted as events in the Observable.
 Since most native streams emit `chunks` of binary data, you will likely want to use a `TransformStream` to convert those chunks of binary data into an object stream. [`split`](https://github.com/dominictarr/split) is just one popular TransformStream that splits streams into individual lines of text.

+## Caveats

-Note that using this module disables back-pressure controls on the stream.
+It is important Note that using this module disables back-pressure controls on the stream.
 As such it should not be used where back-pressure throttling is required (i.e. high volume web servers).
+It still has value for larger projects, as it can make unit testing streams much cleaner.

 ## License